kotikotprojects/TeleDiffusionBot/README.md

 ### ENCRYPTION_KEY
 Password to encrypt some database fields.
 Do not share it.

+### ARCHIVE_CHAT
+Images, generated using bot will be sent to this group by id.
+Bot should be added to group.
+This is optional.

 ## Starting bot
 Type `/start` in new bot PM to set up everything.